A revolutionary approach to treating depression, anxiety, and other conditions

-Transcranial Magnetic Stimulation (TMS) is an exciting and revolutionary approach to treating psychiatric and neurological conditions without medication.
+Transcranial Magnetic Stimulation (TMS) is a revolutionary, drug-free, approach to treating depression, anxiety, and other psychiatric conditions.

-TMS treatment involves 20-40 minute outpatient sessions over a course of 4-6 weeks.
-This treatment is:
+Deep TMS treatment involves 30-40 outpatient sessions over a course of 6 weeks.

 Currently five TMS systems are approved by the FDA for treating patients with depression who have not benefitted from antidepressant medication or who cannot tolerate them.
 The first system, Neurostar, is based on the standard “figure-8” coil design.
 Dr. Feifel was the first provider in San Diego to offer Neurostar TMS therapy starting in 2009.
 Three other TMS devices have more recently cleared by the FDA that use the figure-8 coil, Magventure, Magvita and Neurosoft.
 The limitation of standard coils designs such as the figure-8 coils is that they are only safely able to activate brain cells at up to 1-2 cm below the brain surface.
 The ability to activate brain circuits deeper than this without using unsafe and uncomfortable settings was a dilemma for the TMS field for years until a new coil design was invented.